guzmanwolfrank/aws.cloud.loadbalancer/README.md

 # aws.cloud.loadbalancer
-Quick help script for building an ec2 instance with a load balancer.  work in progress!
+Quick help script for building an ec2 instance with a load balancer in AWS Cloud.
+Work in progress!

 Instructions: